fmiotello/fm-icebreaker/README.md

 | *envDecayOut*    | 0.03 | 1 | 0.6 | Change the decay of the output |
 | *envSustainOut*    | 0 | 1 | 0.8 | Change the sustain of the output |
 | *envReleaseOut*    | 0.03 | 1.3 | 0.1 | Change the release of the output |

+## Notes

+This application was developed as a project for "Sound Analysis, Synthesis and Processing" course at [Politecnico di Milano](https://www.polimi.it/en/) (MSc in Music and Acoustic Engineering).

+*Luigi Attorresi*
+*Federico Di Marzo*
+*Federico Miotello*